exporl/apex/documentation/examples/index.md

 for an entire experiment file, it can be used later on to refer to this device.

--   The attribute tells Apex3 that a sound card is used.
+-   The attribute tells APEX 4 that a sound card is used.
 The experiment only starts if all devices can be opened.

 -   specifies the software driver to be used for sound output.
 If